 Saul Geiser is a research associate at the Center for Studies in Higher Education at the University of California, Berkeley.
-He received his Ph.D. in sociology from UC Berkeley and served as director of admissions research for the ten-campus UC system after Californians voted to end affirmative action in 1996.
+He received his Ph.D. in sociology from UC Berkeley and taught there before joining UC’s Office of the President in 1981.
+Geiser served as director of admissions research for the UC system after Californians voted to end affirmative action in 1996, and he helped redesign UC admissions policy.
 His work has focused on issues of equity and predictive validity in college admissions, with the aim of identifying admissions criteria that have less adverse impact on low-income and minority applicants while remaining valid indicators of student performance in college.
-Geiser's research on achievement testing was influential in the College Board's decision to revise the SAT in the direction of a more curriculum-based test in 2006.
-His work has contributed to the development of a number of new admissions policies, including UC's policy on Eligibility in the Local Context, which guarantees admission to the top four percent of students from each California high school.
-In addition to admissions research, Geiser has directed the evaluation of UC's outreach programs to disadvantaged students and schools in California.
+Geiser's research on achievement testing has been influential in the College Board's decision to revise the SAT in the direction of a more curriculum-based test.
+His work has contributed to the development of a number of new admissions policies, including UC's policy on Eligibility in the Local Context, which guaranteed admission to the top four percent (and now top nine percent) of students in each California high school.
+In addition to admissions research, Geiser directed the evaluation of UC's outreach programs to disadvantaged students and schools in California.

 Reflections on a century of college admissions tests with Richard C. Atkinson.
 (December, 2009).
 Educational Researcher, 38 (9), 665-676.

 The Advanced Placement Juggernaut (December, 2009).
 New York Times.com.